MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 # Use functions in conditions

 You can use the **Condition** card in basic mode to quickly compare a single value with another value.
 However, there're times when you need to compare multiple values.
 For example, you may want to check the value of two columns in a spreadsheet or a database table.
-To compare multiple values, edit the **Condition** card in **Advanced mode** and use logical functions.
+To compare multiple values, edit the **Condition** card in **Advanced mode** and use any combination of the following logical functions.

 <table>
 <tr>